Abdul-khaderT/acme/README.md

 [American Bank](https://github.com/Abdul-khaderT/acme/tree/main/apps/american)

 ## Libraries
-[HOME PAGE](https://github.com/Abdul-khaderT/acme/tree/main/libs/home): Home page used in both the applications.
+[HOME PAGE](https://github.com/Abdul-khaderT/acme/tree/main/libs/home): Home page library used in host Application.

 [PROFILE PAGE](https://github.com/Abdul-khaderT/acme/tree/main/libs/feature-profile) : Profile page is used in the application and only logged in user can view this page http://localhost:4200/profile

-[LOGIN PAGE](https://github.com/Abdul-khaderT/acme/tree/main/libs/feature-auth) : Login page is used in the application http://localhost:4200/auth/login
+[LOGIN PAGE](https://github.com/Abdul-khaderT/acme/tree/main/libs/feature-auth) : Login page is used in the host application http://localhost:4200/auth/login

 [Shared Library](https://github.com/Abdul-khaderT/acme/tree/main/libs/shared) : This library has all the utilities, which are shared across application.
 [Header component](https://github.com/Abdul-khaderT/acme/tree/main/libs/shared/src/lib/header) : which is used in the applications.
 Responsible for showing the top navbar in all the pages.
 Through which user can switch applications and login to the app or visit the profile page once logged in.